foglamp/foglamp-south-dht11/python/fledge/plugins/south/dht11/README.rst

-A FogLAMP South plugin for the DHT11
+A Fledge South plugin for the DHT11
 ====================================

 A simple sensor plugin for a DHT11 temperature and humidity sensor, for Raspberry Pi.